Krishna-3238/Object-and-Sub-object-Detection-Using-YOLOv8-with-JSON-Output/README.md

 ## Overview

-This project implements an object detection system using YOLOv8, capable of detecting objects and their associated sub-objects in images and video streams.
+This project implements an object detection system using YOLOv8, capable of detecting objects and their associated sub-objects in images.
 The detection results are saved in a hierarchical JSON format, enabling easy access to the detected objects and their sub-objects.
 The system is designed to process custom datasets and can be easily extended for other detection tasks.

 ## Key Features